The dreaded poop-ocalypse should terrify any pet-loving robovac owner, avoid it with these top tips.

 Create A Space For Your Dog

 I’m going to cut to the chase here, your dog needs their own bed.
-They need a place that they can rest, completely uninterrupted.
+They need a place where they can rest, completely uninterrupted.
 Particularly when young children are present, your dog craves a place that they can retreat to and shy away from the world, and robotic vacuum cleaners alike.
 Hugo has a big doughnut bed in a converted cupboard and shelves for all of his toys, and he loves it!
-Move often than not, he’s quite content lazing with his head propped up against the side of his bed while I blog – he’s one very lazy puppy!
+More often than not, he’s quite content lazing with his head propped up against the side of his bed while I blog – he’s one very lazy puppy!

 It doesn’t need to be a cupboard as many dogs can be quickly and easily crate trained with positive reinforcement if the need fits.
 The more important thing is to make sure that your dog has stimulation so that they have a choice of activities.
 It’s fine for your dog to be shut away for an hour or two while the robot vacuum cleans, but it’s only fair that he or she has something to do.
 Treat dispenser toys are great fun and can be very popular with your dog.
 Kong is the most popular brand, but by all means, do a search for “treat dispenser toys” on eBay or Amazon as there are many unbranded rubber toys out there at the fraction of the price.
 Fill them with dog biscuits or small quantities of dog-safe human treats!